-Most people need to have a job in order to receive TANF cash assistance, but there are some people who do not have to.
-They are permitted an “exemption” from work requirements.
+Federal rules require most people to have a job or work activity in order to receive TANF cash assistance.
+But some people do not have to and are permitted an “exemption” from work requirements.

 - People with physical or mental health problems that prevent them from working do not have to get a job or do the work activities.
 To show physical or mental health problems, either temporary or permanent, people need to have a doctor fill out an “Employability Assessment Form”.

 - Grandparents or other relatives who do not receive a TANF benefits check for themselves but have related children on cash assistance living with them do not have to follow the work rules.

 - Single parents, during the first year of their child’s life, do not have to comply with work requirements to get cash assistance.
 However, they can be exempt from the work rules for only 12 months in their lifetime, using this type of exemption.
 Each month counts against the total 60-month time limit for TANF cash assistance.

 - Single parents who cannot find any adequate childcare for children less than 6 years old do not have to have a job to get a check.
 The welfare office will work with these parents to find childcare as soon as possible, and then they will work with the parents to find jobs or a work activity.